FahChotnoparatpat/Jack-Language-Guess-The-Number-Game/README.md

 2. **Compile the Code**: Compile all the .jack files in the project using your Jack compiler.
 This will generate corresponding .vm files.

-3.**Deploy the VM Files**: Deploy the generated .vm files on a virtual machine or an emulator compatible with the Jack virtual machine architecture.
+3.  **Deploy the VM Files**: Deploy the generated .vm files on a virtual machine or an emulator compatible with the Jack virtual machine architecture.

 4. **Run the Virtual Machine**: Start the virtual machine or emulator, and load the deployed .vm files onto it.